cleancodeexamples/elevator-simulation/README.md

 An experimental elevator simulation for experimenting with object-oriented and Clean Architecture principles.

+## Purpose

+To simulate an operating elevator

+# Features

+### Setup

+### Operations

+move an elevator to a floor
+request the elevator visits a floor route the elevator to all requested floors

+### Assess

+## Movement algorithm

+* Continue traveling in the same direction while there are remaining requests in that same direction.
+* If there are no further requests in that direction, then stop and become idle, or change direction if there are requests in the opposite direction.

-# Assumptions
+## Assumptions and Constraints

-* number of elevators?
+* Number of elevators?
 1
-* top floor?
+* Top floor?
 5
-* lowest floor? -1
+* Lowest floor? -1
-* single request button on each floor, not up/down
+* Single request button on each floor, not up/down